cdoremus/deno-fresh-oauth/README.md

 authorization endpoint (`getAuthorizationUri()`) and access token (`getToken()`) calls to the OAuth provider.

-Once a user has been authenticated, the session id is stored in a browser cookie.
+Once a user has been authenticated, the session id is stored in a browser cookie called 'session' that is 36 characters long.
 The `setSessionCookie`, `getSessionCookie` and `delete sessionCookie` functions in `utils/deno_kv_oauth.ts` is used for cookie manipulation.
 The browser cookie is also used to look up a user and get his/her data returned from Github to be displayed on the `/secured` page.

+The Logout link is shown after a user logs in.
+Clicking on it deletes the 'session' browser cookie.

 TODO: MORE STUFF XXXXXXXXXXXXXXXXXXXX